YusufEnesYilmaz/YusufEnesYilmaz/README.md

 ## About me

-Computer Engineering student.
-Most of what I build outside of coursework is games — mostly to figure out how they're actually put together.
+Computer Engineer.
+Most of what I build is games — mostly to figure out how they're actually put together.

 Game development is the direction I want to go in.
 I'm not claiming to be there yet: the projects below are university and personal work, not shipped titles.
-But it's where my time goes, and each one taught me a system I didn't know how to build before.
+But it's where my time goes, and each one taught me something I didn't know how to build before.

-- 🎮 Working with **Unreal Engine (C++)** and **Unity (C#)** — gameplay systems, enemy behaviour, world state.
+- 🎮 Working with **Unreal Engine (C++)** and **Unity (C#)**.
-- 🧠 Interested in AI that reacts to the player instead of following a fixed script.
-- ⚙️ Also comfortable with backend and Python work — picked up on internships and side projects.
-- 🎓 Currently finishing my degree <!-- TODO: net tarih yaz, ör. "graduating June 2026" -->; open to internships and junior roles in game development.
+- ⚔️ The part I actually enjoy is **gameplay mechanics** — movement, combat, interaction.
+The systems the player feels.
+- 📌 Currently looking for a role in game development — my inbox is open.

 ## Projects